andorrax101/BeamSolverCore/README.md

 * No support for nonlinear analyses
 * Non-uniformly distributed moments are currently not supported
 * This solver is based on the bernoulli beam theory, so effects of shear deformations are ignored

+# WIP Items
+* Interactive GUI for generating models and adding loads
+* Plots for diagrams

 # Prerequisites
 * Java 17 or above